sahilgajjar/dotfiles/README.md

 # dotfiles
-All of my linux system configured dotfiles
-This is my repository where all of my configured and nonconfigured linux fiels exist
+This is my repository where all of my configured and nonconfigured linux files exist